SentiNet: Detecting Localized Universal Attacks Against Deep Learning Systems

-\textbf{Class Proposal via Segmentation}--- The detection of the attack begins with the identification of a set of possible classes that may be predicted by the model $f_m$.
+The detection of the attack begins with the identification of a set of possible classes that may be predicted by the model $f_m$.
 The first of such classes is the actual prediction, i.e., $y = f_m(x)$.
 The other classes are identified by segmenting the input $x$ and then evaluating the network on each segment. \Cref{alg:class_proposal} shows the algorithm to propose classes via input segmentation.
 Different approaches can be used to segment a given input $x$ including sliding windows and network-based region proposals~\cite{ren2015fasterrcnn}.
 In our approach, we use the selective search image segmentation algorithm~\cite{uijlings2013selectivesearch}.
 Selective search generates an exhaustive list of region proposals based on the patterns and edges found in natural scenes~\cite{uijlings2013selectivesearch}.
 Then, we evaluate each proposed segment, i.e., $f(x_p)$, and return the $k$ most confident predictions, where $k$ is a configuration parameter of \tool{}.
+We exclude the primary class $y=f_m(x)$ from our choice of $k$ classes.
+A general guideline towards selecting $k$ is to set it to be slightly higher than the amount of classes that are present in the dataset per-image.
+In our case, Imagenet~\cite{deng09imagenet} has around 1.5 classes per image, and we set $k$ to 2.